 Physical contact is one beautiful way to bond or re-bond with your partner when things are difficult.
 Did you know that a hormone called oxytocin is released when we kiss, hug, or hold hands?
 Physical contact can only enhance our sense of well-being and is essential in building a healthy and happy relationship.
 It is a blessing.
 Studies show a strong link between high-quality relationships and frequent physical contact.
 It could be worth looking into sex therapists if you feel this needs work.Important steps to a Healthier Relationship #personaldevelopment #relationships #growthmindset #mentalhealth Click To Tweet

 LEARN HOW TO GROW THE RELATIONSHIP

-Probably the most significant risk to a stable relationship is falling into a rut.
-The same activities each day can lead to monotony and may lead one partner to another path.
+The most significant risk to a stable relationship is falling into a rut.
+The same daily activities can lead to monotony and may lead one partner to another path.
 Boredom can devastate relationships.
 The statistics, in this case, do not lie.
 Relationships are happier and more relaxed when we explore new things.
 Making simple changes can be the most effective.

 WHAT STEPS WOULD YOU TAKE TO BUILD A HEALTHY RELATIONSHIP?